lukastk/PyRossGeo/dev/notes.md

 - In tutorial 3, I set `C_away[0,0] = 70000`, and the resulting simulation blew up.

+- In reality, a full lockdown scenario would be the following: Each family only interacts with itself.
+Meaning that there is a very small pool of people that each person can interact with.
+The C*beta should be set to account for this.

+- When it comes to the geographical model, this is one thing that it can do that no other can: When we look at very coarse grained network, it's not overly hard to get nodes where the population of infecteds is quite small such that stochastic dynamic overtake.
+In which case, it is possible that the infetion dies out.
+This is how the geographic model can model lockdown better than any else.

 ## Todo:

 - Make it so that SIR dynamics cant overstep